michaelfranzl/rpi23-gen-image/README.md

     mkdir -p /mnt/raspcard/boot/firmware
     mount /dev/mmcblk0p1 /mnt/raspcard/boot/firmware

-    rsync -a --delete ${PREFIX}/rpi23-gen-image/images/stretch/build/chroot/ /mnt/raspcard
+    rsync -a ./images/stretch/build/chroot/ /mnt/raspcard

     umount /dev/mmcblk0p1
     umount /dev/mmcblk0p2

+*Note about SD cards:* Cheap (or sometimes even professional) SD cards can be weird at times.
+I've repeatedly noticed corrupt/truncated files even after proper rsync and proper umount on different brand new SD cards.
+TODO: Add a method to verify all file checksums after rsync.

 ### Try booting the Raspberry

 Insert the SD card into the Raspberry Pi, and if everything went well, you should see a console-based login prompt after the kernel has loaded.
-Login with the login details you've provided above.
+Login with the login details you've provided to the script.